Bonsai & Air Plants

 Click Here to Download our Bonsai & Air Plants Care Pamphlet!

 Misting: Bonsai require humidity; misting the leaves on a daily basis will help to increase the humidity for your plant.
 The best time to mist is in the mornings, to ensure that the leaves are dry by evening to prevent rot.
 Another way to increase humidity is to use a pebble tray: use a larger saucer and fill it with rocks, pebbles or even a smaller upside-down saucer.
 Set your plant on top and fill the larger saucer with water, which will evaporate and surround your Bonsai, thus creating more humidity.
-The key with using a pebble tray is to make sure the water level is never touching the bottom of your pot, as this would create root rot.
+The key with using a pebble tray is to make sure the water level is never touching the bottom of your pot, as this can lead to root rot.

 Pruning: Pruning will help to keep your plant nicely shaped and looking full.
 Use a clean pair of scissors or snips to trim any branches that are in undesired locations or growing in the wrong direction.
 To keep the foliage thick, simply trim the tips regularly to encourage new sprouts.